Let’s face it, parenting today takes work.

 Working up an appetite is a good thing!
 Our daughter eats more when we limit snacks during the day.
 Breakfast, snack, lunch, snack, dinner.
 That’s the goal.
 No snacking in the car, or at the playground.

-Be lazy, and skip the snacks the next time you’re heading to the playground for an hour.
+Be lazy and skip the snacks the next time you’re heading to the playground (whenever that may be!).
 Your kids will eat better for it.

 Lazy Parenting Rule #4: Let Them Sleep On The Floor